get-convex/dryad/README.md

 ### Settings fields

 - **org** - The organization owner of the target GitHub repo to index.
 For React (https://github.com/facebook/react), this is `facebook`.
 - **repo** - The repository name of the target GitHub repo to index.
 For React (https://github.com/facebook/react), this is `react`.
-(This can be private as long as your personal access token has permissions to read it.)
 - **branch** - The the branch name in the repository to index.
 This is usually 'main', or 'master.
-- **extensions** - An array of file extensions (like '.ts') that should be considered code and therefore Dryad should attempt to index.
+- **extensions** - An array of file extensions (like '.ts') that should be considered code and therefore dryad should attempt to index.
 - **exclusions** - An array of relative file paths with the repository you wish to explicitly skip indexing.
 - **byteLimit** - Do not index files larger than this byte count.
 Large files will produce more tokens that the OpenAI model is able to process in one pass.
 - **chatModel** - Which OpenAI chat model to use for summarizing the purposes of source files.
 Typical choices are `gpt-3.5-turbo`, `gpt-4`.

-# How Dryad works
+# How dryad works

+Three main things to cover:

+1. Keeping up to date with repository changes
+2. Indexing source files
+3. Searching for semantic matches

+## 1. Keeping up to date with repository changes

+Dryad periodically calls a job called `repo:sync`.
+This Convex action uses a table called `syncState` to loop between a few states:

+1. Polling for a new commit on HEAD.
+2. Indexing that commit

+While polling for a new commit, dryad uses the GitHub API (via Octokit) to check the sha of the target repo + branch.
+As long as it remains the same as the last indexed sha, `repo:sync` exits until the next poll.

+Once a new commit is discovered, `syncState` has a field called `commit` that is set to that sha, and a `commitDone` field that is set to false.
+This puts dryad into "Indexing that commit" mode.

+When indexing a commit, dryad first uses the GitHub "trees" API to fetch the entire file tree of that commit, including the file checksums associated with every file.

+Dryad walks this whole tree, only examining "source files" (according to the `settings`` table's extension specification).
+For every source file, it determines if the checksum has changed since the last time the file was indexed.
+If the file is new or has changed, it is downloaded from the repo and re-indexed.

+Otherwise the file is marked current (still valid in the new commit).

+Finally, any files that aren't part of this new commit tree are removed from the index.
+And with that, `commitDone` is set to true and dryad goes back to polling for a new commit.

+## 2. Indexing source files

+Indexing source files involves three steps:

+1. Ask ChatGPT to summarize the "primary goals" of the source file in JSON format.
+1. Take each of those goals and independently ask OpenAI to generate a vector embedding for it.
+1. Store each goal and associated vector into Convex, with a reference to the parent source file.
+The vector uses Convex's vector indexing to support fast searching from the web app.

+## 3. Searching for semantic matches

+When someone enters a query into the web app, dryad uses the same OpenAI embeddings API to generate a vector, and then uses Convex's vector index to find source files with a semantically-similar goal to the search term.
+Internally, cosine similarity is used to score the goals to determine the source files most likely to solve the problem the query expresses.

+Searching only returns each source file one time, returning the highest-ranked goal as the primary reason for inclusion in the result set.

-# "Homework" – Candidate improvements to the project
+# Exercises – Next improvements for the dryad

+The `Issues` have been seeded with [a lot of potential extensions and improvements to dryad](https://github.com/get-convex/dryad/labels/good%20first%20issue) for developers to take on if they're interested.